Taking to the water is a wonderful way to see Alaska's incredible coastline © Bala Sivakumar / Getty Images

 Plan for wet weather

 Alaska’s southeastern region is part of a rainforest, where wet conditions are the norm even in summer.
-Bring waterproof rain gear, sturdy shoes, a hat and gloves to stay warm and dry.
+Northern Alaska, including Denali, Fairbanks and Nome, is generally cool, with the possibility of snow in higher elevations year-round.
+No matter where you go in Alaska, bring waterproof rain gear, a coat or warm layers, sturdy shoes, a hat and gloves to stay warm and dry.

 Know your physical limits

 If mobility or other health issues may affect your ability to enjoy a cruise to the fullest, consider traveling with a larger operator.
 These companies are well-versed in accessibility and have made accommodations for those with mobility needs.
-Smaller ships are full of trip hazards and watertight door jambs and require bending and stepping up or down to access activities like kayaking or skiff rides.
+Smaller ships have trip hazards and tighter spaces, requiring bending and stepping up or down to access activities like kayaking or skiff rides.

 Plan your own shoreside activities

-There is no requirement to book excursions or activities through the cruise line.
+There is no requirement to book shore excursions or activities through the cruise line, though that is often the most convenient way.
 If a more independent style of exploration is your thing, feel free to do your own research ahead of time or visit each port of call’s visitor bureau upon arrival.
-Just be sure to adhere strictly to the ship’s boarding time.

 Look to shoulder season sailings